Biff Poggi: Personal life

-In 1985, Poggi was engaged to Amelia Jean "Amy" Mix, a fellow member of the Duke University's class of 1985.
+In 1985, Poggi was engaged to Amelia Jean "Amy" Mix, a fellow member of Duke University's class of 1985.
 The couple were married on March 8, 1986, at St. Helena's Episcopal Church in Beaufort, South Carolina.
+The Poggis have three sons and two daughters.
+Henry Poggi played as a fullback at Michigan and was one reason Poggi restarted his college career there.
+Both daughters also attended Michigan.

 Before coaching football, Poggi was a hedge fund manager with his father-in-law.
 Poggi's company, Samuel James Limited, was founded in 1986 and made him a multimillionaire.
 After three decades, Poggi relinquished the firm over to multiple former players.

+The nickname "Biff" dates from his childhood and was selected by his older brother after "Spike" was vetoed by their mother.